 A student is truant if he/she is absent from school for a day or portion of the day without the knowledge and/or consent of the parent/guardian and school officials (skipping classes).
-Truancy is a serious offense and will result in a conference with the parent/guardian.
+Truancy is a serious offense and will result in a conference with the parent/guardian and disciplinary action will be taken.
 Repeated truancies could result in dismissal.
 (4201.1)